 Petroleum storage tanks are either located underground or above ground.
 Also, the transportation of petroleum products is mainly done underground using pipelines.
 Leakages from these substances can lead to contamination of water.

 In the USA, it is estimated that 16,000 chemical spills each year are from trucks, storage containers, and train spillages, especially when transferring oil.
-The chemicals spilled become diluted with water and seep into the ground where they may cause groundwater contamination.
+The chemicals spilt become diluted with water and seep into the ground, where they may cause groundwater contamination.

 5. Solid Waste

-The waste can also be collected and taken to landfills.
-If the landfills lack a clay liner and leachate, the chemicals from the wastes will leach and pose a threat to the groundwater.
+Sometimes underground contamination happens when the waste is collected and taken to landfills.
+As long as the landfills lack a clay liner and leachate, the chances of chemicals from the wastes leaching and posing a threat to the groundwater are very high.

 7. Agricultural Chemicals

-Millions of tons of agricultural chemicals such as fertilizers and pesticides are used worldwide to increase crop production.
-Other institutions, such as the Golf Courses, also use these chemicals.
+Millions of tons of agricultural chemicals, such as fertilizers and pesticides, are used worldwide to increase crop production and by institutions such as Golf Courses.

-Excessive use of these chemicals can lead to contamination of groundwater.
-Chemicals such as pesticides are known to remain in the ground for years, and when diluted with the rainwater they seep deeper into the groundwater.
+However, one thing that people don’t understand is that excessive use of these chemicals can lead to contamination of groundwater.
+Chemicals such as pesticides are known to remain in the ground for years, and when diluted with rainwater, they seep deeper into the groundwater.

 Effects of Groundwater Pollution